AAMI supports campaign to stop driving through floodwater

 That’s the message being shared through ’15 to float’, a VICSES community safety campaign highlighting the dangers of driving in floodwater and the actions drivers can take to stay safe.

-AAMI’s Head of Motor Claims Anna Cartwright said both AAMI and the VICSES were committed to ensuring our local communities were prepared for the upcoming summer storm season.
+AAMI’s Executive General Manager of Motor Claims Anna Cartwright said both AAMI and the VICSES were committed to ensuring our local communities were prepared for the upcoming summer storm season.

 “Through our community partnerships like with the VICSES, we want to help Australians become more resilient to extreme weather like floods," she said.